awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 This change SHOULD NOT introduce any language which is implementation specific for a specific streaming interface.
-Any streaming interface which is capable of moving bytes over time from one place to another, and is able to indicate EOF MUST be able to implement this specification as written.
+Any streaming interface which is capable of moving bytes over time from one place to another, and is able to indicate and end to the bytes MUST be able to implement this specification as written.

 ### How should verification and signing be performed?